 Well, as the years went on, the computers (now all Apple Macintosh) got bigger and faster, and my communications devices got faster and more versatile.
 I went from 300 Baud to 1200 Baud and then up the scale to 56 KBPS and eventually ISDN, DSL, and a cable connection to what was growing as the World Wide Web.
-Today I believe I am running a 50 MB connection over DSL.
+Today I believe I am running a 150 MB connection over the cable network.
 My first browsers were strictly text but commercial uses of the network were restricted and there was no need for flashy full-color advertisements … there wasn’t even any Internet Porn!

 In the mid-1990s Local Area Networking became common and I wired my home much like I had wired my office.
 I should say that by this time I was managing or directing a significant data communications world at TPC so I was gaining vast experience in the commercial world which I could easily translate into my personal world.
 One technology that we couldn’t use at work because of possible RFI interference with the switching equipment was wireless; needless to say, I was right on top of wireless for home use and have maintained a wireless LAN connection to a high-speed WAN over cable networking since the 1990s when the technologies first became available.